 The five major international airports in India are Delhi, Mumbai, Chennai, Bangalore, and Kolkata.

-If you want to explore the northern part of India (Rajasthan, Punjab, the Indian Himalayas, Agra and the Taj Mahal, and Kashmir), then you should begin your journey in Delhi.
+If you want to explore the northern part of India (Rajasthan, Punjab, the Indian Himalayas, Agra and the Taj Mahal, and the underrated state of Kashmir), then you should begin your journey in Delhi.
 Delhi has the most frequented airport and is located in the central part of North India, from where most other places are no more than 8-9 hours away by bus.
 I know this sounds like a lot but by India’s standards, it’s not a lot at all.
 If you want to cover all these places, you should plan for at least 15 days.

 For people planning to explore the west coast, Mumbai is a great starting point.
 Gujarat, Pune, Goa, and a handful of national parks are nearby.
 If you extend your trip, maybe you can also include Hyderabad, Nagpur, and/or Hampi.

 If you want to explore the south, you can start either in Chennai or Bangalore and explore the south of India, you should plan a two-week itinerary consisting of Kochi, Trivandrum, the forests and beaches of Kerala (and of course, its backwater resorts), Mahabalipuram, Madurai, Pondicherry, Tirupati, etc. (Hyderabad and Hampi can also be included in this trip).

 Last but not least, we have the often forgotten eastern part of India.
 This part of India gets far fewer tourists than the other regions but there are plenty of beautiful places to visit in the east.
 The starting point for this itinerary would be Kolkata and some of the places that you should seriously consider visiting include the beach town of Puri, Jorhat (the tea capital of India), the forests of Mawynram, the hills of Tura, Nameri National Park, Ziro, Shilong, Sikkim, Tawang, Darjeeling, etc. But if you’re planning to visit this part of India, you should probably plan for 3 weeks because the roads in this part of the country, especially the northeast, are not very good.